anetczuk/LinakDeskApp/README.md

 - `sudo apt install python3-pyqt5`
 - `pip3 install -r ./src/requirements.txt`

-Following instructions can be executed by once by script `./src/install_reqs.sh`
+Following instructions can be executed once by script `./src/install_reqs.sh`

 ### Bluepy permissions

 *Bluepy* package requires special privileges when scanning for nearby devices.
 It is recomended to solve it by adding capabilities to the package:

 `cd <PYTHON_PATH>/site-packages/bluepy
 sudo setcap 'cap_net_raw,cap_net_admin+eip' bluepy-helper `

 Go to directory where bluepy is installed (local user or system) and execute `setcap` as stated above.